aayvazyan-tgm/osiris/README.md

 Follow the 3 setup steps.

-Import project -> Select the project destination
+Import project -> Select the project destination.

 Make sure "foo\osiris\build.gradle" is selected, and not "foo\osiris\gradle"

 You are done!